 Bradfield Road, West Lindfield

-This is a great family facility with four tennis courts, soccer field, half-court basketball, BBQ, dog off-leash park and playground with cycle path.
+This is a great family facility with four tennis courts, a soccer field, half-court basketball, BBQ, a dog off-leash park and a playground with a cycle path.

 13. Greengate Park, Killara